Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Buccaneers stats and trends

-- Tampa Bay has eight wins against the spread in 16 games this year.
+- In Tampa Bay's 16 games this season, it has eight wins against the spread.

-- So far this season, the Buccaneers have been installed as favorites by an 8.5-point margin or more 10 times and are 6-4 ATS in those contests.
+- The Buccaneers have been favored by 8.5 points or more 10 times this season and are 6-4 ATS in those matchups.

-- Tampa Bay's games this year have hit the over on eight of 16 set point totals (50%).
+- Tampa Bay's games this year have eclipsed the over/under eight times in 16 opportunities (50%).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Panthers.